RicardoAzevedo10/IDJ_DJD2D/README.md

 # IDJ_DJD2D
-Repository deidicated to Students of the Ipmaia
+Repository dedicated to Students of the Ipmaia